zosconnect/zosconnect-node/README.md

 Services are identified by name that is unique within the scope of the target z/OS&reg; Connect instance (or cluster).
 The node application uses pre-existing knowledge of the service name, or discovers it dynamically by retrieving a list of available services.
-The z/OS&reg; Connect node wrapper provides access to JSON request and response schemas for the specific z/OS&reg; Conenct service, enabling the node application to invoke that service and process the response.
+The z/OS&reg; Connect node wrapper provides access to JSON request and response schemas for the specific z/OS&reg; Connect service, enabling the node application to invoke that service and process the response.

 ### Installing